 Thermal imaging + moisture readings.
 Humidity meter at multiple zones.
 Photographic record of joist and foundation-wall conditions.

-10-mil reinforced polyethylene vapor barrier on the dirt floor, sealed to the foundation walls with mastic.
-Eliminates soil moisture evaporation.
+Second antimicrobial coat on all treated surfaces.
+Then: 10-mil reinforced polyethylene vapor barrier on the dirt floor, sealed to foundation walls with mastic and mechanical fasteners.
+Closed-cell spray foam on the rim joist.
+No soil moisture evaporating into the framing ever again.

 The simplest and most common cause.
 Dirt floor crawl spaces on Long Island constantly evaporate soil moisture.
 Without a vapor barrier, you're essentially running a humidifier under your house.